It Ain't Half Hot Mum: Indians

-Rumzan the punkah wallah always sits outside the officers' quarters, pulling a string that is attached to a large fan indoors.
+Ramzan the punkah wallah always sits outside the officers' quarters, pulling a string that is attached to a large fan indoors.
 He comments on everything in Urdu, and always adds a few words in English at the end.
 Rangi often tells him to "sit up straight while you are punkah-ing" (with the word "sit" pronounced with an initial "sh" sound for comedic effect) and not to "be such Clever Dickie".
 He is far more intelligent than the others give him credit for, and much of what he observes early on is often borne out in the end, but no one notices.
 He disappears without explanation at the end of Series 6.